quintans/ezSQL/README.md

 bs.set(new File("StarryNight.jpg"));
 ```

-We can then insert using one of the examples described in [Simple example](#simple-example).
+We can then insert using one of the examples described in [Simple insert](#simple-insert).

 ```java
 db.insert(TImage.T_IMAGE)